 Types of Google Voice Alternatives

 Not all alternatives solve the same problem.
-Here's how they break down:
+Here's how they break down by category:

 Traditional VoIP Services